rprouse/dotnet-todo/Readme.md

 Response file not found 'work'
 ```

+In Powershell, the above command does not filter on the context and returns all items.
+If you try to add
+quotes, `todo list "@work"` in Powershell, then you get the same error.

 I have not found a way to escape the `@` on the command line and adding quotes does not work.
 As a workaround
 you can leave out the `@` sign and search using `todo list work`.
 This will also include tasks with the word
 work, but that is minor.
 I may add `listcon` and `listpri` commands in the future.